pavel1tel/clickup-mcp-server/README.md

 A Model Context Protocol (MCP) server for integrating ClickUp tasks with AI applications.
 This server allows AI agents to interact with ClickUp tasks, spaces, lists, and folders through a standardized protocol.

 > 🚀 **Status Update:** v0.7.2 now available with complete Time Tracking support and Document Management features.
+Please note, some of the latest features/tools are not rolled out yet and will only work when cloning the repo and running locally as node command instead of npx.

 ## Setup